• Skip to primary navigation

 Expert Tips

 • Use high-quality pizza dough.
-This makes a huge difference in the end result.
+This makes a huge difference in the result.
 If you don't have time to make your own, I recommend buying sourdough pizza dough from a local bakery.

 • Use a well-fermented kimchi.
 The more fermented the kimchi, the more flavor there is.
 I like to get store-bought kimchi, open the lid, cover it with a paper towel, and let it ferment for a few more days on the countertop, away from direct light.
 Trust me, old kimchi makes for the BEST dishes!